-Rider faculty from the Accounting, Computer Information Systems, and Law and Justice programs, as well as a large contingent of corporate practitioners, will serve as instructors.
+Rider faculty from the Accounting, Information Systems, and Law and Justice programs, as well as a large contingent of corporate practitioners, will serve as instructors.
 Some are listed below.

 Bill Amadio teaches business intelligence and other data-driven technologies for management practice.
 He is currently interested in applications for the healthcare sector and social media.
 Past projects include work in forensics, investment banking, manufacturing and insurance.
 Hands-on group projects are an important part of Dr. Amadio's teaching.
 "Complex decision-making requires a robust understanding of theory and concepts.
 I believe the best way to achieve that understanding is to work on realistic, concrete projects in a collaborative environment."